ktkiiski/coffee-pot/README.md

 Environment variable | Description
 ---------------------|------------
 `AWS_S3_KEY_PREFIX` | A prefix to add to the start of all uploaded files.
 Defaults to `media`.
 Allows sharing the same bucket with multiple environments.
+`AWS_S3_KEY_PREFIX_STATIC` | A prefix to add to the start of all static files when stored in Amazon S3 (in production).
+Defaults to `static`.
 `DATABASE_URL` | The database URI that configures where the SQlite database file is stored.
 E.g. `sqlite:////data/db.sqlite3`.
 This already has a meaningful default in both local development and in the [Dockerfile](./Dockerfile.template)
+`SLACK_WEBHOOK_URL` | The [Slack incoming webhook URL](https://api.slack.com/incoming-webhooks) to which Slack notifications are made.
+If not enabled then Slack notifications will be disabled.
 `SLACK_COMMAND_TOKEN` | The token that is required by Slack command requests.
 If not defined, then no token validation is done.
 `SNAPSHOT_SCHEDULE_TIMEZONE` | The timezone in which the snapshot scheduling is set up.
 E.g. `Europe/Helsinki`.
 Defaults to `UTC`
 `SNAPSHOT_SCHEDULE_INTERVAL` | The number of minutes between scheduled snapshots.
 Defaults to `1`